Engineering Design Lab

 - Complete all enrollment forms and/or follow-up requests prior to the stated deadline

 Should the above not be completed prior to the stated deadlines, the student will be automatically withdrawn from the program.

-- Includes: all program activities, various materials for use in labs and skills-building activities, bed in a double-room in a Tufts dormitory, 3 meals per day (brunch / dinner on Sundays), use of select campus facilities, included program and residential excursions and daily activities, bed linens, pillow and towels, 24-hour residential care and support, staff accompanied airport transfer during specified windows.
+- Includes: all program activities, various materials for use in labs and skills-building activities, room, 3 meals per day (brunch / dinner on Sundays), use of select campus facilities, included program and residential excursions and daily activities, bed linens, pillow and towels, 24-hour residential care and support, staff accompanied airport transfer during specified windows.